Recommendations for designing and creating a monitoring system

 Infrastructure and configuration data

 For infrastructure resources in your workload, ensure that you collect both logs and metrics.
-As Power Platform is a platform as a service (PaaS) offering, you might be limited in your ability to capture logs related to underlying infrastructure.
+Because Power Platform is a platform as a service (PaaS) offering, you might be limited in your ability to capture logs related to underlying infrastructure.
 You can, however, capture logs and analytics on configuration and policy changes related to workload health and incidents.

 As much as possible, collect logs from your cloud platform.
 You might be able to collect activity logs for your subscription and diagnostic logs for the management plane.